-The science that deals with the cultivation of plants and rearing of animals for human use is called agriculture.
-When plants of the same kind are grown on a large scale, they are called crops.
+When plants of the same variety are cultivated on a large scale, they are called crops.
 The crops are divided on the basis of the seasons in which they grow:

-Rabi Crops- These are grown in the winter season in the month of October, and harvested in the month of March.
+Rabi Crops- These crops are sown during winter and after the monsoon, which is between the month of October and November.
+In India, Rabi crops are harvested during the spring between the month of March and April.
 Wheat is the main Rabi crop.

 Table of Contents:

 - Key Points